bethsherm/alexa-cookbook/labs/HelloWorld/README.md

 Test your skill.
 Say "my name is sam".
 Then say "stop".
 You should hear a personalized goodbye message.

 ## Lab 4
+Your skill can make calls to external web services, APIs and REST services.

+Read and follow the tutorial in the [external-calls/httpsGet](../../external-calls/httpsGet) folder, to create a starter skill that calls a web service.

+## Lab 5

 Add short MP3 audio clips to your output via SSML.